 Towards the end of the project, students jointly prepare a poster display of their work.
 This will be assessed with the aid of an oral examination to confirm the individual student's contribution.

 The poster display should include the aims of the project, a background review, a summary of progress, results and their interpretation.
-Posters must be displayed in the position assigned by the MPhys Projects Co-ordinator (e.g. in the Staff Common Room) by the deadline specified in the module descriptor and must use no more than one board for a group of three or four students, and no more than half a board for a student or pair of students.
+Posters must be displayed in the position assigned by the MPhys Projects Co-ordinator (e.g. along the 1st floor of the Physics slab) by the deadline specified in the module descriptor.
+A single full A0-portrait poster per project group is required (regardless of how many students are in the group).
 Although supervisors may give their students general advice, it is not their role to correct or edit a display before the assessment.

 Assessment of the poster display will take the form of a discussion of the display with each student in turn.
 Although marks will be agreed on the basis of uncorrected displays, these marks will be ratified for inclusion in the degree assessment only after the posters have been brought to a state suitable for subsequent continued display.